Clare Green MBACP

 |Face to face counselling:||Yes|

-Monday to Thursday appointments SG12 (car access necessary) Friday appointments in EN7 9am to 4pm only.
+Monday to Friday appointments SG12 (car access necessary) 9am to 4pm only.
 Evening appointments very limited and only available by Skype.

 Types of client